 With links to most major cheap car insurance companies as well as premium car insurance companies, comparison sites take most of the legwork out of the insurance buying process.

 There are a few different comparison sites available, but the main four are:

 These sites are reliable, and they keep competition between providers high, often resulting in lower prices and better deals.

 They also make comparisons as easy as possible, and you'll be able to browse quotes quickly and easily from within a single window.

 Moreover, since you'll be able to input all relevant variables, you'll get quotes that are highly tailored to your specific details and vehicle, narrowing down your options.

-Some cheap car insurance companies, such as Direct Line, do not advertise their products on comparison sites.
+Some car insurance companies, including Direct Line, do not advertise their products on comparison sites.